Abelardo Fernández: Coaching career

-Subsequently, Fernández took up coaching, starting with his first club's B-side in 2008.
-Midway through his second year he was fired, with the team managing to retain their third division status nonetheless.
+Subsequently, Fernández took up coaching, starting with his first club's B side in 2008.
+Midway through his second year he was fired, with the team managing to retain their Segunda División B status nonetheless.
 In May 2010, he moved to neighbouring amateurs Candás CF.

-Fernández signed for CD Tuilla for the 2011–12 campaign – also in Asturias and the fourth level– winning the Copa Federación de España (Asturias tournament).
-On 10 February 2012, Sporting Gijón hired him as an assistant coach after Iñaki Tejada was appointed following the departure of Manolo Preciado.
+Fernández signed for CD Tuilla for the 2011–12 campaign – also in Asturias and the Tercera División– winning the Copa Federación de España (Asturias tournament).
+On 10 February 2012, Sporting Gijón hired him as an assistant coach after Iñaki Tejada was appointed following the departure of Manuel Preciado.

 Fernández returned to head coach duties and Sporting B for 2012–13.
 Late into the following season, he led them to a 4–1 away win over neighbouring Real Oviedo and, one week later, replaced the sacked José Ramón Sandoval at the helm of the main squad.
 Amidst severe financial problems, he led them to promotion back to the top flight in his first full season, and quit his post in January 2017 due to irreconcilable differences.

 On 1 December 2017, Fernández was hired as manager of Alavés, which were placed in the last position in the top division at the date of his arrival.
-His first game in charge took place three days later, and he led the visitors to a 3–2 away win over Girona FC after they trailed 0–2 with 20 minutes left.
+His first game in charge took place three days later, and he led the visitors to a 3–2 away win over Girona FC after they trailed 2–0 with 20 minutes left.
 In 2018–19, his team started well and were in contention for a Champions League place before fading in the second half to finish 11th, and he resigned at its conclusion.

 Fernández returned to the city of Barcelona on 27 December 2019, becoming RCD Espanyol's third coach of the campaign as the side was in last place.
 Six months later, he was dismissed as the side were eight points from safety with seven games remaining.

-On 12 January 2021, Abelardo returned to Alavés in place of the sacked Pablo Machín.
-On 15 January 2023, he was sacked.
+On 12 January 2021, Fernández returned to Alavés in place of the sacked Pablo Machín.
+He went back to Sporting in May 2022, being relieved of his duties the following 15 January.

+On 6 June 2024, after more than a year of inactivity, Abelardo was named as the new manager of Segunda División side FC Cartagena on a contract for the upcoming season.
+He was dismissed after six matches.